-7. Electoral fraud. -- The most common of the troubling cases involve elections.
+7. Electoral fraud. -- The most common troubling cases involve elections.
 The Japanese Diet did not adopt universal manhood suffrage in national elections until 1925, but suffrage for some local elections reached more broadly before that.
 In the typical case, members of a community assembled and collectively decided whom they would support.
-They realized that individually they would have no impact on the electoral outcome, but that by voting together they might in some elections be able to flip the outcome.
+They realized that individually they would have no impact on the electoral outcome, but that by voting together they might be able to flip the outcome.

-In 1913, the Supreme Court used an electoral dispute to decide perhaps the oddest of all its ostracism cases (Case 20).
-The villagers in a hamlet had agreed to vote for a given candidate, and had further agreed to punish anyone who defected from that agreement.
-Two residents reneged.
-The others imposed ostracism and the prosecutors initiated criminal cases against several of the ostracizing villagers.
+In 1913, the Supreme Court used an electoral dispute to decide what is the oddest of its ostracism cases (Case 20).
+Villagers had agreed to vote for a given candidate and to punish anyone who voted otherwise.
+Two residents did.
+The others imposed ostracism, and prosecutors convicted several ostracizers on criminal charges.
 The Supreme Court reversed the convictions.
 Ostracism was not always criminal, it explained.
-Villagers can ostracize members for a wide variety of reasons, some of them morally justified but some not.
+Villagers can ostracize members for a wide variety of reasons, some morally justified, some not.
 In this case, the two offenders had reneged on their promise to vote for the community-chosen candidate.
-When a community punishes someone to force him to do something he has no obligation otherwise to do, its members commit criminal intimidation.
-So too when they punish someone to stop him from doing something he has every right to do.
-Here, however, they simply punished the two members for breach of contract.
-They had agreed to vote a certain way, and they had done otherwise.
-The court ignored the obvious electoral context, and reversed the convictions.
+When people punish someone to force him to do something he has no obligation to do, they commit criminal intimidation.
+Here, however, they punished him not for voting a certain way, but for breaking his promise to vote a certain way.

-In 1920, the Supreme Court took a more typical approach to these electorally tied ostracism disputes (Case 21).
-For the national Diet election in May of 1920, most of the voters in a town in Mie Prefecture favored one candidate.
+More typical is a 1920 case in which most voters in a village in Mie Prefecture favored one candidate in the national Diet election (Case 21).
 Katsunosuke Oku favored another.
-Outraged by his independence, the other villagers decided to sever all ties with Oku and his family.
+Outraged by his independence, the other villagers decided to sever all ties with him.
 The prosecutor brought charges, the judge convicted, and the Supreme Court affirmed.
-The Court followed what would become a standard formula: no one has a right to social intercourse; no one breaks the law by refusing it; but when members of a community refuse that intercourse collectively, they commit criminal intimidation.
+The Court followed the standard formula: no one has a right to social intercourse, but when a community refuses it collectively, they commit criminal intimidation.

-A Supreme Court case from 1924 followed the same pattern (Case 22).
-In September of 1923, four people had found themselves arrested for violating electoral law in the Miyagi prefectural elections.
-A certain Mr. Honda, living in the same hamlet that they did, had turned them in.
-The arrested villagers complained to their neighbors, and the hamlet's mutual aid society voted to expel Honda and his father and to ostracize them.
-The trial court convicted the villagers of criminal intimidation, and the Supreme Court (1924) affirmed.
+A 1924 case followed the same pattern (Case 22).
+Four people were arrested for violating electoral law in the Miyagi prefectural elections.
+A certain Mr. Honda, living in the same village, had turned them in.
+The arrested villagers complained to their neighbors, and the village’s mutual aid society voted to expel Honda and ostracize him.
+The trial court convicted the villagers of criminal intimidation, and the Supreme Court affirmed.